 "Where were you?"
 Evelyn asks, shoulders slumping, so they can get a grab at their backpack.

 "Had to talk to a friend," replies Jim, a straight face etched on.
 "He was leaving for vacation, and I wanted to see him off."

-After managing to pull their backpack off, Evelyn holds it close to their chest.
+After managing to pull off their backpack, Evelyn holds it close to their chest.
 They sniff.
 "Could we have done anything?"
 An ambulance's siren pops their ear drums.

 "No," Jim mutters, shoving hands into jacket pockets.
 "We'd be too late no matter what."

-Evelyn slowly nods as they pull the bag's zipper down.
+Evelyn slowly nods as they unzip their bag.
 They dig inside, pulling out a small, black felt case before passing it to Jim.
-"I need pictures," they murmur, pulling the zipper back up on the object.
+"I need pictures," they murmur.
 "My boss will want them, and I don't"—they take a deep breath—"think I can go up there and do it."

 "Yes," Evelyn interrupts, hugging their backpack once more.
 Their chin rests against the straps while eyes and fingers shake from nerves.

-The other nods, pulls out the portable digital camera, and starts into the crowd, yelling at each bystander that "he was my friend; let me through!"
+Jim nods, pulls out the portable digital camera, and starts into the crowd, yelling at each bystander "he was my friend; let me through!"